QEF/postqe/README.rst

 postqe
 =========

 This is a first experimental implementation of post processing tools for QE developed in Python 3 (tested with Python 3.4.3).
+Tested also in Python 2.7.
+It relies on numpy, which must be available in your platform.
+Some functionalities, for example RGB calculations, need additional Python modules (moviepy, colormath, natsort) which can be easily downloaded and installed from the web or with "pip".

 A first version of a GUI has also been created as "postqeGUI.py".
-It is based on Python version of wxWidgets, i.e. WxPython.
-Since the postqe code is written in Python 3, we are using here the Phoenix version of WxPython.
-Please note that the porting of WxPython to Python 3 is still ongoing.
-More details on https://wiki.wxpython.org/ProjectPhoenix.
+It is based on the Python version of wxWidgets, i.e. WxPython.
+It is available as a module in Python2, while the full migration to Python3 is ongoing (more details on https://wiki.wxpython.org/ProjectPhoenix) and is named
+WxPhoenix.
+PostqeGUI has been tested with Python3 and it is working, but minor issues can still be present and may change during the migration process.

+Some examples are provided in the directory examples, running the command line version of the code.
+RGA factors are not yet available in the GUI.

 Features
 --------